cmdjulian/mopy/README.md

 | buildkit   |  connect to buildkit and build image  | boolean |          true |
 | filename   |           path to Mopyfile            |  string | Mopyfile.yaml |

-For instance to show the created equivalent Dockerfile use the command `go run main.go -buildkit=false -dockerfile=true -filename=example/full/Mopyfile.yaml`.
+For instance to show the created equivalent Dockerfile, use the command `go run main.go -buildkit=false -dockerfile=true -filename=example/full/Mopyfile.yaml`.

 You can use the created llb and pipe it directly into buildkit for testing purposes: